bchainhub/dapp-sveltekit-boilerplate/README.md

 You can use SQLite, Postgres database, or any other supported by Drizzle.
 The database setup is defined in the `.env` file prefixed with `BCH_DB_`.

 Blockchain data are parsed by oracle, which you can deploy.

+### Recommended database setup

+We are recommending to use the following setup:

+If you own the Orb i2 device, you can use it for blockchain operations.
+You can use the D1 database for ordinary operations.
+You can use the Hyperdrive connector for production use - for Apps they need the heavy load.

+- Small applications: D1 database + Blockchain database on Orb i2 device or D1.
+- Medium applications: Hyperdrive connector + Blockchain database on Orb i2 device.
+- Large applications: Hyperdrive connector + Blockchain database on Orb i2 device or another Hyperdrive instance.

 ## Authentication